ewilan-riviere/forgejo-mirroring/README.md

 ## Usage

-Keep existing mirrors on forgejo and mirroring repositories from GitLab and GitHub (if not exists).
+Mirroring repositories from GitLab and GitHub (if not exists).

 ```sh
 python forgejo-migrate